The parking permit shall correspond with the permit sign posted on the entrance to parking lots. The standard is one vehicle per parking stall.

 Vehicles are subject to towing/immobilization/impounded for the following reasons:

-All changes shall have an effective date and be communicated to the Parking and Traffic Committee, Parking Citations Appeals Board, Transportation Services Office, University Police Department Facilities and Services, and the campus community.
+All changes shall have an effective date and be communicated to the Parking and Traffic Committee, Parking Citations Appeals Board, Parking Services Office, University Police Department, Facilities and Services and the campus community.